FarmBot-Docs/farmbot-meta/v2021/Operations/online-shop.md

 * toc
 {:toc}

-All of our revenue comes from sales of hardware through our online shop, which is powered by **Shopify Plus**.
+All of our revenue comes from sales of hardware through our online shop, which is powered by **Shopify**.
 Here are some important links when working with the shop:

 |Link                          |Destination                   |
 |------------------------------|------------------------------|